cyryllo/SPiBot/Control/README.md

-SpyPiBot - Panel do sterowania robotem
+SPiBot - Panel do sterowania robotem
 ========
 Aplikacja webowa do sterowania robotem